 While many designers find out about open positions through public job boards, it’s also possible to find opportunities directly from your network.
 Start building relationships with other project development professionals (including UX designers and web developers) by attending industry events or interacting online.
 You never know who you might meet or what doors those relationships might open.

-If you’re ready to get started on your path toward a career in UI design, Cal Arts offers a UI / UX Design Specialization that includes four courses.
-Gain hands-on experience with projects that focus on designing visually-driven websites and apps.
+Taking online courses can be a great way to start on your path toward a career in UI design.
+In the Cal Arts UI / UX Design Specialization, you can gain hands-on experience with projects that focus on designing visually-driven websites and apps.
 You can also try an introductory course in the Visual Elements of User Interface Design to see if UI is right for you.

 Design High-Impact User Experiences.
 Research, design, and prototype effective, visually-driven websites and apps.